Borneo is home to some of the best diving in southeast Asia – if not the world.Read more...

 Borneo - When and where to visit

-The sun rises and sets at around the same time every day – between 06.00 and 18.00 © blung_Shutterstock
+The sun rises and sets at around the same time every day – between 06.00 and 18.00 © blung, Shutterstock

 Gunung Kinabalu National Park, Sabah

 The steamy alpine world of Gunung Kinabalu can be enjoyed whether you climb to the peak or not.
-The complexity of vegetation in the 75,370ha World Heritage park reveals itself even on a shorter trek, through rainforest and lower montane areas around park headquarters, and other zones such as Poring Hot Springs.
-The butterfly- and bloom-filled park is designated a Centre of Plant Diversity for Southeast Asia by UNESCO, exceptionally rich in species.
+The complexity of vegetation in this 75,370ha World Heritage park reveals itself even on a shorter trek, through rainforest and lower montane areas around park headquarters, and other zones such as Poring Hot Springs.
+The butterfly- and bloom-filled park is designated a Centre of Plant Diversity for Southeast Asia by UNESCO, and is exceptionally rich in species.

 Bako National Park, Sarawak

 The boat journey along the Sungai Kinabatangan, Sabah’s longest river, is awe-inspiring, with its searing sense of remoteness, natural richness and otherworldly beauty.
-For wildlife and birdwatching it is one of Borneo’s most intense experiences, and the lodges along the river (in their varying degrees of rustic, or as of late, rustic chic) bolster the feeling of going deep jungle for a night or two.
+For wildlife and birdwatching it is one of Borneo’s most intense experiences, and the lodges along the river (in their varying degrees of rustic, or as of late, rustic chic) bolster the feeling of going deep into the jungle for a night or two.
 Late-afternoon boat trips lead up tributaries of the river to see shy proboscis monkeys and macaques.
-The global eco-significance of the area has unfortunately not protected it from forestry and palm oil invasion, though conservation and community development efforts are trying their best to turn the tide on the destruction.
+The global eco-significance of the area has unfortunately not protected it from forestry and palm-oil invasion, though conservation and community development efforts are trying their best to turn the tide on the destruction.
 Staying with river-living (orang sungai) communities helps boost the local economy.